anatoliifrolov/postgres-cxx-client/README.md

 find_package(PostgresCxxClient)
 target_link_libraries(MyProject PostgresCxxClient::PostgresCxxClient)
 ```
-What's left is just to tell CMake where to lookup for the libraries
+What's left is just to tell CMake where to look up for the libraries
 using the option `-DCMAKE_PREFIX_PATH=~/lib/`.
-After this step our project should've become able to compile and run.
+After this step our project is able to compile and run.

 <a name="running-the-tests"/>